-They lack vital heat on the physical level while they are very impulsively hot tempered emotionally.
-The oversensitivity found in this remedy, makes the person so excitable in his sufferings, that every little thing can bring on symptoms.
-Like being sensitive to cold, he has no endurance in the cold, he can endure much heat in the room, many degrees warmer than a healthy person ordinarily desires.
-This over sensitiveness on the emotional level, makes him sensitive to impressions and to surroundings, so he might suffer with more vehemence than an ordinary person so, the impulses will overwhelm him and make him wish to kill his best friend in an instant, and this wish could come with or without a cause.
+The oversensitive Hepar is so excitable in his sufferings, that even the littlest of causes can bring on symptoms on every level.
+Being sensitive to cold physically he will be so sensitive that he can endure much heat in the room, many degrees warmer than a healthy person ordinarily desires.
+Emotionally he is overtly sensitive to impressions and to his surroundings, so he might suffer from setbacks with more vehemence than an ordinary person would, the impulses will overwhelm him and make him wish to kill his best friend in an instant.

-The Hepar individual’s impulsiveness shall show up uncontrolled almost like an animal instinct without any consideration for the circumstances that he is in, so when troubled he may have an impulse to set things on fire, the mother wants to throw her baby in the fire, there is an inclination to destroy.
+There is impulsiveness that shall show up uncontrolled almost like an animal instinct without any consideration for the circumstances that he is in, when troubled he may have an impulse to set things on fire, the mother wants to throw her baby in the fire, a desire for destruction.

-Putting the hand or the foot out of bed (uncovering), will bring on symptoms in the Hepar patient, relates to us the height of his sensitivities.
-This symptom can be looked at as a great example of the hypersensitivity he suffers from, for basically it could be saying that the hypersensitive state of the nervous system can detect the slightest changes in the environment, kind of like Mercurius, so this is said to be a remedy that has a sphere of action in patients that have mercurial affectations.These patients have been called human barometers.
+Putting the hand or the foot out of bed (uncovering), another symptom that can be looked at as the hypersensitive state of the nervous system detecting the slightest changes in the environment, kind of like Mercurius, hence known as a remedy that has a sphere of action in patients that have mercurial affectations.These patients have been called human barometers.
 Physical affectations appear with the slightest cause, the eruptions, boils, and ulcers will hurt like sharp sticks jagging through them.
-He is oversensitive to pain so he may faint with pain, even with slight pain.
+Pain threshold is low, so he may faint with pain, even with slight pain.
 Exposure to cold will make inflammatory and rheumatic pains appear.

 The contrast in the way a Hepar feels chilled on the physical level, to the way he has this impulse to set things on fire, may be reflective of his insatiable need for warmth that he lacks, and he compensates for it emotionally with these strange desires, like he wants to set things on fire, deluding the world is on fire, an impulse to set herself on fire, are all perhaps indicating the need for heat!
 Just like Kent mentions, that he just can’t seem to get enough of heat, so he layers up, sits in an extra warm room, more than what a normal human being can endure.